-A visit to the zoo is great thing to do with kids in Amsterdam.
+A visit to the zoo is a great thing to do with kids in Amsterdam.
 The Artis Amsterdam Zoo is said to be the oldest zoo in Europe.
 Artis was founded in 1838 to promote the knowledge of natural history.
-The zoo is located in the eastern part of the centre.
-Neighbours can actually hear the lions roar.
+The zoo is located in the eastern part of the center.
+Neighbors can actually hear the lions roar.
 There are over 700 species of animals and the park is an oasis of peace and quiet.

 6. Kids-friendly Amsterdam museums

 Most of the Amsterdam museums have a special section for children and are great to visit.
-The museums have special section where the kids can do some activity like drawing.
+The museums have a special section where the kids can do some activities like drawing.

 The Amsterdam History Museum is a museum about the history of Amsterdam.
 Their regular exhibition Amsterdam DNA is also fun for children as many of the things on sight are interactive.

 The little orphanage